OmnipotentEntity/curt/README.md

 Reversed Tarot Cards in divination typically represent the original interpretation being blocked somehow, and generally the person being read is responsible for but unaware of or unable to address it.
-So with this in mind, I suggest that Reversed Tarot cards do not have a "Use" mechanism.
-They should trigger automatically based on some sort of event, which consumes the card.
+So with this in mind, I I have made it so that that Reversed Tarot cards do not have a "Use" mechanism.
+Instead they trigger automatically based on some sort of event, which consumes the card.
 They are otherwise normal consumables.
 When appearing in a Tarot pack, they can be taken, but only if you have room.

 Reversed Tarot Cards appear at 3% (or so) the rate of Upright Tarot.
 Upright Fools copy reversed Tarots as their upright version.
 If a Reversed Tarot is